-Are you frustrated, angry, overwhelmed?
-Have you been trying to do “good things,” but find yourself hitting a wall in your family, in your workplace, or in your ministry?
+Are you frustrated, angry, or overwhelmed?
+Have you been trying to do “good things” but find yourself hitting a wall in your family, workplace, or ministry?
 Msgr.
-Esseff counsels us when to say “yes” or to say “no,” when to speak and when to be silent, when to stay and when to go, and so forth.
+Esseff counsels us when to say “yes” or to say “no,” when to speak and when to be silent when to stay and when to go, and so forth.
 Everything hinges on listening to God and discernment.
 Are you operating in the “Light?”

 To the choirmaster.
 A Psalm of David.

 1O Lord, thou hast searched me and known me!

 2Thou knowest when I sit down and when I rise up;

 3Thou searchest out my path and my lying down,